Robert Taylor’s work embodies

 in his painstaking approach to creating images produced in a traditional darkroom.

-in Black and White Magazine and today has shown his work in over 25
+in Black and White Magazine and shown his work in over 25

 exhibitions.
 Taylor’s personal view of photography shows his intimate